WHAT ARE THE IOWA GAMES?

 WHAT ALL DOES THE ENTRY FEE COVER?

-All individuals and team participants will receive an Iowa Games T-shirt and athlete ribbon with registration.
+All individuals and team participants will receive an Iowa Games T-shirt with registration.
 Coaches shirts are optional and cost $5.00.
+T-Shirts are no longer included with Net Fest Basketball.

-Summer Iowa Games T-shirt pick-up and information booth is locacted in Lot S6 on the campus of Iowa State University (east of Jack Trice Stadium) for all main weekend sports.
+Summer Iowa Games T-shirt pick-up and information booth are located inside the Sukup South Endzone at Jack Trace Stadium for all main weekend sports.
 For first and final weekend sports T-shirts will be distributed at the competition site.

 Winter Iowa Games and other events, T-shirt pick-up will take place at the venue.